kylalimza/kylalimza.github.io/README.md

 <h1 align="center">Bonus: How to get Whatsapp Alert Notification?</h1>

 ## Introduction
-Wants to get updated?
+Want to get updated?
 You can notified on Whatsapp whenever changes to push an update are made in your GitHub repositories.

 ## Tips
 Make use of Marketplace which has amazing resources!
 I searched for ```Whatsapp``` and I forked from [here](https://github.com/ishween/whatsapp-push-notify-action).<br>